 An ultrasound scan is able to clearly visualise the tendon structure and inflammation associated with tendinopathy.
 It is regarded as the gold standard imaging technique for assessing tendon structure and pathology, better than MRI.

-An ultrasound scan showing tendinopathy indicating tennis elbow.
+An ultrasound scan showing tendinopathy indicating tennis elbow

 At Complete our clinical specialists will carry out an ultrasound scan as part of their clinical assessment.
 You do not need a GP referral, and we do not charge extra for an ultrasound scan.
-Please ensure you inform our administration team at the time of booking if you would like to book an appointment including an ultrasound scan,

-To book an appointment to see one of our clinical specialists, please call 020 7482 3875 or email info@complete-physio.co.uk.
+To book an appointment to see one of our clinical specialists, please call 020 4600 3947 or email info@complete-physio.co.uk.

 X-rays for Tennis Elbow